Wilmot James: University and academia

+James is currently a professor of the Practice of Health Services, Policy and Practice at the Brown University School of Public Health.

 Other positions

 In 2001, James was appointed Associate Editor at the Cape Argus newspaper, but left the paper later that year.
 In 2004 he became a Director at Naspers's Media24.

 James served as a trustee of the Ford Foundation of New York between 1996 and 2008.

 Parliament

 In 2009 James became a Member of Parliament with the Democratic Alliance, South Africa's opposition party.
 He was first appointed as opposition spokesperson on higher education, and later moved to the basic education portfolio.
 In 2010 he was elected federal chairperson of the party unopposed, a post he held for five years.
 He served as spokesperson of trade and industry for his party between 2012 and 2014, and as spokesperson on health till June 2017.

 In June 2017, Wilmot James left parliament for a visiting professorship in the US focusing on global fight against infectious disease epidemics as a visiting professor at the Columbia University Vagelos College of Physicians and Surgeons in New York.